Boring people lead boring lives.

 Instead of empowering the child to actively find something that astonishes him, you give him a screen to stare at and swipe his finger across.
 What happens next time he's bored?
 He's gained no leisure skills and has not increased his ability to keep himself happy.
 So he'll probably fuss about being bored, and someone will give him a screen to look at.

 If you're a parent, stop entertaining your child constantly.
 Make sure there's at least a little time each day, between soccer practice and school and music lessons, when they are free to explore.
-When you're taking a plane somewhere or waiting for a bus, let them figure out what they want to do.
+(If you don't, chances are they will be emotionally and physically stunted.)
+When you're taking a plane somewhere or waiting for a bus, let them figure out what they want to do while you wait.
 Limit, but don't necessarily eliminate, their technology use.
 If they complain about being bored, tell them that boring people lead boring lives -- that boredom is a feeling they can change and control.
-It can be frustrating sometimes, but the more you practice, the better you get at it.
+It can be frustrating sometimes, but the more they practice, the better they get at it.

 If you're an adult who wants to become more playful, start with mindfulness.
 Put your phone in your pocket and use your eyes to look around you.
+Live like you're traveling!
 Be childlike -- notice everything.
+Reclaim the 15 minutes.
 Ask questions.
-Wonder.
+Wonder!
 What opportunities, resources and people around you could lend themselves to fun?
 Be silly -- unless you're a celebrity, no one's watching you, anyway.
 Keep at it, and you'll notice yourself smiling a bit more than usual.
-Trying more new things and making more eye contact than usual.
+Trying more new things and making more eye contact than usual (in fact, you will be improving your charisma!).
 And finding more and more things that take your breath away.